The majority of Medicare beneficiaries sign up for plans with additional benefits. Should you—and which kind?

 The coverage provided by Medicare Advantage plans can be much more comprehensive than what you’d get from Original Medicare or Medigap.
 You’ll still receive your Original Medicare benefits—hospital care (Part A) and medical care (Part B).
 In addition, most will bundle in Part D prescription drug benefits, if you choose them.
 And many include vision, dental, and hearing care and fitness benefits like SilverSneakers.
 Find a Medicare Advantage plan that includes SilverSneakers here.

-Potential upsides: Medicare Advantage plans are an affordable, attractive option for many people.
-About half of all Medicare Advantage enrollees pay no monthly payment beyond their Part B premium—which currently ranges from $134 to $428 depending on income—says David Armes, principal of Dover Healthcare Planning LLC, a fee-only Medicare advisor in Long Beach, California.
+Potential upsides: Medicare Advantage plans are an affordable, attractive option for many people, says David Armes, principal of Dover Healthcare Planning LLC, a fee-only Medicare advisor in Long Beach, California.
+About half of all Medicare Advantage enrollees pay no monthly payment beyond their Part B premium—which currently starts at $148.50 (2022 rates will be announced later this year).

 Potential drawbacks: If your Medicare Advantage plan is an HMO, you will choose in-network providers—your care generally isn’t covered if you use out-of-network providers, with the exception of emergency care.
 If you have a PPO, you have the option of using out-of-network providers, but you’ll pay more.